williamfiset/Algorithms/README.md

 # Algorithms & data structures project

 Algorithms and data structures are amongst the most fundamental ingredients in the recipe for efficient code and good software design; knowledge of how to create and design excellent algorithms is an essential skill required in becoming an exemplary programmer.
-The goal of this repository is to provide a complete and thorough explanation of the most common data structures and algorithms in the clearest possible way.
+The goal of this repository is to demonstrate how to correctly implement the most common data structures and algorithms in the simplest and most elegant ways.

 # Data Structures
 * [:movie_camera:](https://www.youtube.com/watch?v=q4fnJZr8ztY)[Balanced Trees](https://github.com/williamfiset/algorithms/tree/master/com/williamfiset/algorithms/datastructures/balancedtree)